-Aydin didn’t get to the fair until later that day but his participation in the planning saved the day, diffusing the tension between the protestors through a dancing troupe.
+Aydin didn’t get to the fair until later that day, but his participation in the planning saved the day, defusing the tension between the protestors through a dancing troupe.
 Then it was time for him and Hana to talk; he wanted to start over.
 She told him that he needed to talk to her aunt first.

 Hana’s aunt, Kawkab Khala, and her friend, Afsana Aunty, were waiting nearby to talk to Aydin.
 They told him that Afsana was his mother and his father had kept them apart.

 Later that date, Aydin messaged Hana about his mother.
 She had found out days earlier and the whole community knew his mother was alive except him.
 His father had told him that his mother died when he was five.

 When Aydin came to Hana’s family’s restaurant two days later, the two had a chance to talk without any secrets for the first time.
 He forgave her for not telling him that his mother was alive, and they committed to a future together.

 There are some other side love stories as well.
 One of them involves Hana’s two best friends, Yusuf (a Muslim man) and Lily (a Hindu woman).
 Their families do not support their relationship, and they end up eloping.